dbierer/zff-1-aug-2018/README.md

 NOTE TO SELF: add instructions for developer tools NOTE TO SELF: find the ZF cheat sheet
+NOTE TO SELF: upload ZDBSQL examples to repo
+NOTE TO SELF: upload example using a TableGateway\Feature

+## Lab Notes for Fri 24 Aug 2018
+* Lab: Database

 ## Lab Notes for Wed 22 Aug 2018
 * Lab: Events